 We have some wonderful science books and encyclopedias to work from so we’re learning about a new organ, we always discuss their function first and how it relates to the system they are in.

-Then we go onto it’s appearance and how each part may have its own function as the brain.
+Then we go onto its appearance and how each part may have its own function as the brain.
 There are several regions in the brain that a child can identify and each part is responsible for a different skill or ability which is so interesting.

 If you’re studying the human body then it’s a wonderful way to learn the different parts of the organ.
 This is also great for visual learners and works for those who are not a fan of writing, like my son.

+If your child is older, check these options out!
 I found this wonderful human body book for older kids and will be using it with my teen.

 Human Anatomy Coloring Book (Dover Children’s Science Books)My First Human Body BookMelissa & Doug Magnetic Human Body Anatomy Play Set With 24 Magnetic Pieces and Storage TrayLearning Resources Human Body ModelSmartLab Toys Squishy Human Body